yaksh1/Vanguard---A-Cloud-Native-API-Gateway/README.md

-Of course.
-Here is a detailed README for the third project, the **High-Performance API Gateway**.

----

 # Vanguard: A Cloud-Native API Gateway

 **Vanguard** is a lightweight, high-performance, and asynchronous API Gateway built with Python and FastAPI.
 Designed to be the single entry point for a cloud-native microservices architecture, Vanguard provides dynamic routing, rate limiting, and authentication out-of-the-box.